 SI.
-No. Key Audit Matters How the audit addressed the key audit matters i The Company makes sales to various customers, whereby the prices of the products are subject to various factors including price variation in international level, volatility in foreign currencies, level of offtake by customers and demand supply situation in the market.
+No. Key Audit Matters How the audit addressed the key audit matters i The Company makes sales to various customers, whereby the products are subject to various factors including price variation in international level, volatility in foreign currencies, level of offltake by customers and demand supply situation in the market.
 Such prices are intimated to the regular customers and purchase order will be obtained accordingly.
-The discounts offered to the customers are also informed to the customers are also informed to the customers are also informed to the customers estimate and judgement.
-The amounts involved being material to these financial statements, and dependent on various factors stated above, revenue recognition was determined to be a key audit matter in our audit Our audit procedures included the following: We have evaluated the Company's process and controls around revenue recognition, estimation of discounts and timing of recognizing sales as per sales terms, including testing effectiveness of such controls.
+The discounts offered to the customers are also informed to the customers are also informed to the customers regularly.
+Price of the products are fixed on the basis of management's estimate and judgement.
+The amounts involved being material to these financial statements, and dependent on various factors stated above, revenue recognition was determined to be a key audit matter in our audit We have evaluated the following: We have evaluated the Company's process and controls around revenue recognition, estimation of discounts and timing of recognizing sales as per sales terms, including testing effectiveness of such controls.
 We have inquired of key sales personnel regarding price adjustments, and discussed with management regarding their awareness of price fixation that could affect revenue.
 We checked the balance confirmations obtained from customers on a sample basis as at the year-end.
 Performed alternate audit procedures where such confirmations could not be obtained.
 We have performed procedures on the Company's key components, analysed the revenues, cost of sales and discounts / incentives in comparison with historical data.
 We also discussed with the management on the likely timing of issuance of credit notes to customers where discounts have been recorded and are pending to be passed on to the concerned customers.
 We tested sample of sales transactions at the year-end to determine the timing of recognition of such sales.
 We also obtained necessary representation from the management in regard to the timing of revenue recognition.